dm03514/blog/performance/performance-tuning-discover-design-measure-refine/README.md

 # Refine

-Refining is the hands on act of combining the previous steps to generate data, observe the performance, create hypotheses, and execute expirments.
+Refining is the hands on act of combining the previous steps to generate data, observe the performance, create hypotheses, and execute expirements.

 ## Scientific Method in Action